 Although there are still some larger languages without the whole Bible, translating the Bible into more languages is mostly about the smaller and often marginalized peoples – “the least of these”.
 Each new translation is not so much an attempt to change the world, but rather to create in-depth and lasting transformation in one place – to connect at the deepest level for lasting impact.
 It is also about including those not yet included in God’s kingdom.

-Larger languages.
+Language size.
 Source: Wikipedia

 The Apostle Paul wrote: